yast/yast-network/doc/autoinstallation.md

 ## Second Stage

-The _SecondStage_, also known as `continue` in the control file, is basically the stage where the configuration should be definitly written.
+The _SecondStage_, also known as `continue` in the control file, is basically the stage where the configuration should be definitively written.

 ### autoconfigure

-This client will read the [desktop configuration files](https://yastgithubio.readthedocs.io/en/latest/autoyast-development/#desktop-configuration-file) and is very probably that will write the configuration of our network calling the lan_auto client with the information read in the networking section, but as commented, it depents on the information of the desktop files to do its job.
+This client will read the [desktop configuration files](https://yastgithubio.readthedocs.io/en/latest/autoyast-development/#desktop-configuration-file) and is very probably that will write the configuration of our network calling the `lan_auto` client with the information read in the `networking` section, but as mentioned, it depends on the information of the desktop files to do its job.